Inca Trail 2026 – Limited spots! Book in advance & secure your place See more

 • Additional Activities and Entrances: Extra activities, like the climb to Huayna Picchu or Machu Picchu Mountain, require separate tickets which are not included.

-• Hot Springs in Aguas Calientes: If you choose to visit the hot springs in Aguas Calientes, the entrance fee is not included.
+• Hot Springs in Aguas Calientes: Entrance Aguas Calientes, the entrance fee is not included.

 • Lunch on the Last Day: The last day’s lunch after the tour of Machu Picchu is generally not included.